chicagopython/code-of-conduct/code-of-conduct.md

 Anyone can report harassment.
-If someone’s behavior has made you uncomfortable, or if you witness the same happening to someone else, you should immediately contact ChiPy organizers in-person or on Slack, or send an email to chicago-organizers@python.org.
+If someone’s behavior has made you uncomfortable, or if you witness the same happening to someone else, you should immediately contact ChiPy organizers in-person or on Slack, or send an email to the On-Call responser at chipy.conduct@gmail.com.

 Organizers of ChiPy will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist any